Reaper1-1/async-storage/docs/api/usage.md

 **Note:** AsyncStorage only stores strings.
 To save objects, arrays, or other non-string values, serialize them with `JSON.stringify` before storing, and use `JSON.parse` when reading them back.

+## Scoped storage

+Each storage instance has its own isolated data, independent of other instances, based on the name you give it.
+This is known as **scoped storage**.

+!!! warning "Windows and visionOS support"

+    Windows and visionOS do not support scoped storages.
+It falls back to the previous v2 implementation, which provides a single storage per application.

 ## Creating a storage

 Create a new storage instance by calling `createAsyncStorage` with a unique database name: